OGsoundFX/C-Workshop/README.md

 ## Ruby
 Ruby was created by Yukihiro Matsumoto (Matz) and released in 1995.
 It's known for its simplicity and productivity, often used for web development, scripting, and other applications.
-The **Matz's Ruby Interpreter (MRI)**, which is the original Ruby interpreter, is implemented in C. This means that the core functionality of Ruby is written in C code.
+The **Matz's Ruby Interpreter (MRI)**, which is the original Ruby interpreter, which executes Ruby code is implemented in C. The core functionality of Ruby is written in C code.

 ## Writting our first program in C "Hello World!"
 > note: Exercie in folder **1-HelloWorld**